acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 tags: [ChatGPT, LLM, generative AI, variability, programming]
 ---

 Can GPTs like ChatGPT-4 play legal moves and finish chess games?
 What is the actual Elo rating of GPTs?
-There have been some hypes, subjective assessment, and buzz lately from "GPT is capable of beating 99% of players?" to "GPT plays lots of illegal moves" to "here is a magic prompt with Magnus Carlsen in the headers".
+There have been some hypes, (subjective) assessment, and buzz lately from "GPT is capable of beating 99% of players?" to "GPT plays lots of illegal moves" to "here is a magic prompt with Magnus Carlsen in the headers".
 There are more or less solid anecdotes here and there, with counter-examples showing impressive failures or magnified stories on how GPTs can play chess well.
 I've resisted for a long time, but I've decided to do it seriously!
 I have synthesized hundreds of games with different variants of GPT, different prompt strategies, against different chess engines (with various skills).
 This post is here to document the variability space of experiments I have explored so far... and the underlying insights and results.
-The tldr; is that `gpt-3.5-turbo-instruct` operates around 1750 Elo and is capable of playing end-to-end legal moves, even when the game starts with strange openings.
-ChatGPT-3.5-turbo and ChatGPT-4, however, are much more brittle.
+The tldr; is that `gpt-3.5-turbo-instruct` operates around 1750 Elo and, though there are avoidable errors, is often capable of playing end-to-end legal moves, even with black pieces or when the game starts with strange openings.
+ChatGPT-3.5-turbo and more surprisingly ChatGPT-4, however, are much more brittle.
+Please do not stop to the tldr; and read the entire blog posts: there are subtilities and findings worth discussing!

 ## GPTs and Chess since the 2020 prehistoric days

 If you read this blog or follow me on Twitter, you know I have been interested for a while about generative AI technologies and chess.
-For instance,  I have reported on [GPT-2](http://blog.mathieuacher.com/GTP2AndChess/), one of the first promising version of GPT and trained on 3.5 million chess games with 146 TPUs (ouch!).
+For instance,  I have reported on [GPT-2](https://blog.mathieuacher.com/GTP2AndChess/), one of the first promising version of GPT and trained on 3.5 million chess games with 146 TPUs (ouch!).
 This specialized version of GPT-2 played well during standard openings due to its training data but quickly blunders thereafter.
-While it consistently makes legal moves without understanding chess (even 30 moves into a game!), its performance was easily outclassed by traditional chess engines and human players --  [see some games in the blog post](http://blog.mathieuacher.com/GTP2AndChess/).
+While it consistently makes legal moves without understanding chess (even 30 moves into a game!), its performance was easily outclassed by traditional chess engines and human players --  [see some games in the blog post](https://blog.mathieuacher.com/GTP2AndChess/).
 At that time, it was impressive to see that transformers and a text completion engine can partially learn chess rules from pure text.

 Since then, I have publicly shared and discussed some experiments like a prototype to play chess games with GPT-3 https://twitter.com/acherm/status/1616477887607242752 including some analysis that basically shows that GPT-3 proposes lots of illegal moves.
 I have also shown some failures of ChatGPT-4 https://twitter.com/acherm/status/1636441376375095306 Even this summer ChatGPT-4 has been defeated by Chessman Elite (beginner level, instantaneous answer, coming from the 90s): https://twitter.com/acherm/status/1691123390298443780